leeanndroid/LightningAppBuilder/index.md

 layout: home
 title: Lightning App Builder Tutorial
 ---
 In this tutorial you will use Salesforce Lightning App Builder to create a custom application using components built with the Lightning Component Framework.
-This new Sales Health app will give users the ability to quickly view their most important sales information in the Salesforce1 Mobile Application.
-In the process of building the app you will learn to build apps with the Lightning App Builder and see the possibiilites for both standard and custom component.
+This sample Field Sales app will give users the ability to quickly view their most important sales information in the Salesforce1 Mobile Application.
+This sample app includes both standard and custom components.
+To learn more about custom components, see the <a href="http://developerforce.github.io/lightning-components-tutorial/" target="_blank">Lightning Components Tutorial</a>.

 ## What You Will Learn

-- How to use the Lightning App Builder
+- Use the Lightning App Builder
 - Work with Lightning Components and Actions in Lightning App Builder
-- Activate an App in the Salesforce1 Mobile Application
+- Include your app in the Salesforce1 Mobile Application

 ## Prerequisites

 - To complete this workshop, all you need is a modern browser and a connection to the Internet
 - A working knowledge of Salesforce administration is assumed
-- No prior knowledge of Salesforce Lightning components is required
+- No prior knowledge of Salesforce Lightning Components is required

 ## Browser Requirements